 One major differentiating factor in the real estate market is the commission that is paid by a buyer versus a seller.
 A seller generally pays the commission to both their agent and the buyers’ agent, while a buyer doesn’t pay a commission at all.

 Unless you choose to go “FSBO” or for sale by owner, it will be unlikely you’ll be able to bypass this commission since it is usually how your agent gets paid for their work up to that point.

-Sometimes, however, an agent represents both a buyer and a seller in a deal and will take their commission down slightly in this case.
-Finding someone local is helpful.
+Sometimes, however, an agent represents both a buyer and a seller in a deal and will take their commission down slightly, in this case.
+Finding someone local is helpful in this case.
 Of course, if you’re selling your home in Miami, beycome is local and here to help you and others save on commission as much as possible.

 Read the fine print in your contract

 As mentioned above, an agent will not be paid for their work until the sale of your home is complete or the purchase of your new home is complete.

 Read any contract with your agent or potential agent carefully, however.
 Many times, if the term of your contract is over and therefore there was no commission recouped by the agent, there is still a clause that states if your home sells to a buyer who was found during the term of your contract, you still owe the agent a commission.

 Pay close attention to the fine print in your contracts so that you know what you are getting yourself into commission-wise should your home not sell during the terms of your agreement with an agent.